-Located at about 21 kilometres inside the the Little Rann of Kutch) from the nearest town of Zunzuwada, towards the east, the place moreover offers a total no-man’s-land experience.
+Located at about 21 kilometers inside the Little Rann of Kutch) from the nearest town of Zunzuwada, towards the east, the place moreover offers a total no-man’s-land experience.
 You would be far off from any civilization, except for the people in the temple, and a few hundred cows that live inside it.

 If backpacking, you’ll get the public transport only up to the towns of Zinzuwada and Palsava, located on either side of the Wild Ass Sanctuary.
 From there, you’re required to hitchhike in order to reach Vachhraj Dada temple.
 Hitchhiking should be no problem, due to the frequency of private/commercial vehicles that keep visiting the temple.

 The Story Of Vachhraj Dada

 Vachhraj Dada temple is dedicated to a folk deity and an eminent warrior-hero of the region named ‘Vachhraj’.
 The story has it that Vachhraj belonged to the royal family of a Rajput ruler, some 900 years ago.
 On the day he was getting married, he heard the news that some dacoits were looting and taking the cows of a village inside the Mehsana district of today, to butcher them.
 He left the marriage ceremony incomplete to fight the plunderers, in which he attained martyrdom.
 According to the legend, it is believed that Vachhraj’s head was cut in the fight by the sword of an enemy but even after that his body kept fighting against the people for hours and killed them all.
 A temple was built in his memory.

 The 3500+ cows living inside the premises of the temple today are moreover believed to be belonging from the same family of cows that Varchraj saved fighting.